Then & Now: A Look at How Far We’ve Come in Alzheimer’s Research and Understanding

 By Howard Fillit, MD, Executive Director & Chief Science Officer

 As a medical student in the 1970s, I studied hundreds of diseases impacting the heart, the brain and the body.
-But there’s one disease whose name never crossed my lips or the lips of my professors: Alzheimer’s.
+But there’s one disease that never got a mention: Alzheimer's.

 Today, it’s nearly impossible to imagine a world where Alzheimer’s—a form of dementia that plagues one in six women over 65 and one in three individuals over the age of 85—is not a part of the public consciousness.